ingadhoc/product/price_security_replenishment_cost/README.rst

 Price Security with replenishment cost
 ======================================

 This module is an integration of Price Security with Product Replenishment Cost.
+It extends the permissions of price_security in order to show/hide and modify the replenishment cost information within the product form.

 Installation
 ============